nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 6: Then, the `TutorListPanel` sets the items to view as the new and updated `sortedFilteredTutors` list.

-The following sequence diagram demonstrates the above operations (excluding the parsing details):
+The following sequence diagram demonstrates the above operations:

 ![SortSequenceDiagram](./images/SortSequenceDiagram.png)